ls (target)

 - -n

-- Like -l ("el") except display numeric user and group IDs.
+- Like -l ("el"), except display numeric user and group IDs.

 - -o

-- Like -l ("el") but don't display group information.
+- Like -l ("el"), but don't display the group column.

 - -p

-- Put a forward slash (
+- Put a forward slash (/) after directory names.

-) after directory names. - -q
+- -q

 - Force print filename characters that aren't included in the character set classification in the current locale to be displayed as a question mark (?).